 Depending upon weight, shoulder and hip size, form medium firm mattresses are recommended, with a softer top layer built in.
 This enables the hips and shoulders to sink into the soft part without pushing the spine out of position.
 When this occurs there may be a bowing of the spine downwards causing again a shortening of the upper side muscles and resetting of resting length.
 This may lead to a lifting of the pelvis and subsequent bacl or leg issues, trapped nerve like symptoms of a sciatic nature.
 There also be restrictions on the twelfth rib affecting the diaphragm and subsequently breathing difficulties.
 All of these may not present for some time.
 It is an interesting coincidence that many patients begiing to share life with a partner have a tendency to sleep facing away from them.
 This normally means sleeping on the same side regularly.
 If this is the case and the mattress or pillow are not correct we very well may see you in the clinic at some future stage.
 Especially those sleeping in rented accommodation.

-We are very fortunate to have an arrangement with the foremost designer and producer of Organic bespoke mattresses both for adult beds and baby’s cribs and cots, particularly of use to those with allergy concerns.
+We are very fortunate to have an arrangement with a designer and producer of Organic bespoke mattresses both for adult beds and baby’s cribs and cots, particularly of use to those with allergy concerns.
 For more information on mattresses to suit yourself body size weight etc. Please contact firstname.lastname@example.org for further information.